Content elements with random containers

 Since I would like to identify the actual source of the system, please provide more information about your system, the extensions and the GE configurations you are using.

-#2 Updated by Jörg Wagner over 4 years ago
+#2 Updated by Jörg Wagner almost 5 years ago

 Over the last 2 weeks we have been suddenly experiencing very similar effects in multiple projects.